audintsev/otus-architect-homework/README.md

 and use the new stuff from Soring 5.3.
 But at the time of this writing Spring Framework 5.3 is still only available as a milestone release (as a dependency of a milestone release of Spring Boot 2.4).
 That's how I ended up using pre-release versions of Spring.
-* Even though API documentation _is_ generated, Boot difficulties serving it (as embedded static content), perhaps due to the pre-release Boot version being used

 ### App: building and running